Skip to Main Navigation | Skip to Content

 No. A student may not receive a TEACH Grant to pursue a second bachelors or second masters degree.

 Do I Have To Sign An Agreement To Serve?

 Yes.
-Prior to being approved for TEACH Grant aid each year, you’re required to complete and sign the on-line Agreement to Serve, located at www.teach-ats.ed.gov.
+After submitting the TEACH Grant Request and being approved for the TEACH Grant aid, each year you are required to complete and sign the on-line Agreement to Serve located at www.teach-ats.ed.gov.
 This agreement specifies the requirements that must be met as a condition of receiving the grant.
 Signing the agreement acknowledges your full understanding of these requirements.